DGwebdes/resources/README.md

 ## Certifications

+- [ISC2](https://www.isc2.org/about) - A non-profit organization which specializes in training and professional certifications for cybersecurity professionals.
+- [Universidade Aberta](https://portal.uab.pt/?lang=en) - Established in 1988, Universidade Aberta (UAb) is the single public distance education university in Portugal.
+- [Digital Skills & Job Platforms](https://digital-skills-jobs.europa.eu/en/cybersecurity-skills-academy) - The Cyber Skills Academy is an EU initiative aiming at addressing the growing cybersecurity skills and talent shortage in Europe.
 - [Kubernetes KCNA](https://training.linuxfoundation.org/certification/kubernetes-cloud-native-associate/) - Proving you understand cloud native ecosystems will help you land that dream job.
 - [Github Actions](https://learn.github.com/certification/ACTIONS) - This exam is designed for DevOps engineers, software developers, and IT professionals.
 - [Terraform Associate](https://developer.hashicorp.com/certifications/infrastructure-automation) - Demonstrate your advanced Terraform production experience with the Terraform Authoring and Operations Professional certification.